juanlvo/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image10]

-####2.
-Exploratory visualization of the dataset:
+2. Exploratory visualization of the dataset:

 Here in the next image you can see where is the data exploration

 ![alt text][image11]

-###Design and Test a Model Architecture
+3. Design and Test a Model Architecture

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+For preprocessing the image was necessary to incresse the number of images in the training set, the technique selected was rotate images 5 degrees and -5 degrees, here some examples

+![alt text][image12]

+![alt text][image13]

-![alt text][image2]
+![alt text][image14]

-As a last step, I normalized the image data because ...
+The arquitecture use was LeNet, here an iamge of the explanation of the arquitecture:

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)